 ⅓ cup grated Parmigiano-Reggiano

-Toss half the tomatoes with ½ teaspoon salt and ½ teaspoon sugar.
+Toss the tomatoes with ½ teaspoon salt and ½ teaspoon sugar.
 Set them over a colander and let them drain while you get everything else ready, at least 30 minutes.